TebanVe/partitionTest/README.md

 - Main output: `results/{job_name}.out`
 - Main errors: `results/{job_name}.err`
 - Execution time and metadata: See the `metadata.yaml` file in the corresponding results directory.

+**Important:**
+- When running on the cluster, it is important to provide the `--solution-dir` argument (or use the default set in the submission script).
+- The solution file (`solution.h5`) will be saved in this directory, which should be a project directory with sufficient storage and write permissions (e.g., `/proj/snic2020-15-36/private/LINKED_LST_MANIFOLD/PART_SOLUTION`).
+- If `--solution-dir` is not provided, the default directory set in the submission script will be used.
+- When running locally, the solution file is saved in a timestamped subdirectory of `results/`.

 ### Optimization Methods